 It is no secret that two trends point this as being plausible:

 - We consume news differently than we did even five years ago.
-Between back-end algorithms to track user behaviors and the push toward data, technology is the essential competitive tool that newsrooms use to power speed, number crunching and fact analysis.
+Between back-end algorithms to track user behaviors and the push toward data, technology is the essential competitive tool that newsrooms use to power speed, number crunching and fact analysis.†A lathe can be used for various types of machining depending on the type of cutting tool used and how it is moved.

 Reporting is Sky Rocketing